 We believe that for our ESG policy to be most effective, it must be embraced by the entire firm.
 Accordingly, every member of the Penfund investment team and our COO have completed training from the PRI Academy.
 We also have a formal ESG committee that is responsible for this policy and for ensuring compliance with this policy.
 All members of the committee have completed PRI Academy training.

 We believe that ESG must be considered in every investment decision that we make.
 Consideration of ESG factors is therefore part of every diligence process.
 The same investment team that considers and evaluates the company’s industry, business and financials is also responsible for considering any relevant ESG factors.

 No investment will be made without an assessment of ESG factors.
 To that end, every investment memo we distribute will contain a summary of our assessment of ESG factors.
 The investment team’s evaluation will begin with a standardized checklist of ESG factors to consider.
 Importantly, we recognize that every deal is different and the checklist is only a starting point.
 In our view, our ESG analysis is a means of identifying potential investment risks in a systematic way.
 The checklist is therefore an aid in this process, and not the sum of the process.

 Each category on the checklist will be graded as to whether it poses a low, medium, or high risk.
 In addition, the deal team will always evaluate whether there are any additional factors that merit consideration.
 Depending on the answers to the checklist questions, further diligence may be necessary.
 This may include, among other things, further discussions with the private equity sponsor, further discussions with management and third-party research.

-No investment will be made if the investment team and investment committee are not satisfied with the outcome of the ESG evaluation.
+No investment will be made if the investment team, investment committee and ESG committee are not satisfied with the outcome of the ESG evaluation.

-We will review this policy on an annual basis and make any updates or changes as appropriate.
+We will review this policy on annual basis and make any updates or changes as appropriate.